Barm Brack

 Ingredients

-• 1 tsp mixed spice or pumpkin spices mix + extra for the syrup
+• 1 tsp cinnamon or mixed spice or pumpkin spices mix + extra for the syrup

 • 175 g brown sugar